Elizabeth Howard (d. 1658)

-Elizabeth Howard, Lady Knollys (1586 – 17 April 1658), courtier to Anne of Denmark.
+Elizabeth Howard, Lady Knollys (1586 – 17 April 1658), was a courtier to Anne of Denmark.

 Elizabeth Howard was a daughter of Thomas Howard, 1st Earl of Suffolk and Katherine Knyvett.
 She was born at Audley End and baptised at Saffron Walden on 11 August 1586.

 Dancing at Court

 Howard had no formal or salaried position in the household of Anne of Denmark, but was often present at court.

 She danced as Tethys in Samuel Daniel's masque The Vision of the Twelve Goddesses on 8 January 1604 at Hampton Court dressed in a dark green mantle embroidered with waves, with a headdress of reeds, carrying a trident.
 On 6 January 1605 she performed as Glycyte, "a cloud full of rain, dropping", in The Masque of Blackness.
 She also danced in Hymenaei on 5 January 1606 as one of the eight faculties of Juno, who descended from the roof of the old banqueting house in two mechanical clouds, a masque written by Ben Jonson for the marriage of Robert Devereux, 3rd Earl of Essex and her sister Lady Frances Howard.